Sudan: Russia's Wagner Group and the grab for power and gold – DW – 04/26/2023

 "The Russians can pay close to $4,000 (€3,620) for a truckload of gold," says Sheriff.
 "They are often desperate to buy everything."

-The private military organization set up Meroe Gold, a Prigozhin-controlled company which was later sanctioned by the United States, to run its operations in the African nation.
-Shortly afterwards, it began to explore Sudan's gold resources.
+The private military organization set up Meroe Gold, a Prigozhin-controlled company that was later sanctioned by the United States, to run its operations in the African nation.
+Shortly afterward, it began to explore Sudan's gold resources.

 "For more than four years we've seen RSF soldiers working closely with the Russians," Mustafa El Tahir, who has been mining gold in al-Ibaidiya since 2018, told DW.
 "Anywhere the Russians go, RSF goes with them."

-Wagner maintained its relationship with Hemeti after the Sudanese pro-democracy movement toppled al-Bashir in 2019.
+Wagner maintained its relationship with Hemedti after the Sudanese pro-democracy movement toppled al-Bashir in 2019.
 His ouster paved the way for a transitional civilian government.
 That relationship appeared to be instrumental in overthrowing the civilian-led government nearly two years later.
-Following the coup, allegedly supported by Russia, army General Abdel Fattah Burhan took over as military leader making Hemeti his deputy.
+Following the coup, allegedly supported by Russia, army General Abdel Fattah Burhan took over as military leader making Hemedti his deputy.

 Plane with gold bullion

-Since the military's return to power, Wagner's collaboration with Hemeti has picked up.
-In February 2022, as Russia launched its invasion of Ukraine, Hemeti traveled to Moscow to give his backing to Russian plans to set up a navy base on the Red Sea, a move Burhan refused to endorse.
+Since the military's return to power, Wagner's collaboration with Hemedti has picked up.
+In February 2022, as Russia launched its invasion of Ukraine, Hemedti traveled to Moscow to give his backing to Russian plans to set up a navy base on the Red Sea, a move Burhan refused to endorse.

-On that trip to Russia, the plane Hemeti traveled in was also transporting gold bullion, according to the New York Times, citing two senior Western officials.
-During the talks in Moscow, Hemeti reportedly requested help from Russian officials to acquire military equipment.
+On that trip to Russia, the plane Hemedti traveled in was also transporting gold bullion, according to the New York Times, citing two senior Western officials.
+During the talks in Moscow, Hemedti reportedly requested help from Russian officials to acquire military equipment.

-"All the while, this corrupt scheme involving the Wagner Group and the military government has been supervised by Hemeti," says Ahmed Abdallah, a Sudanese human rights campaigner in exile in Germany.
-"It always felt like both men [Hemeti and Burhan] were never on the same page regarding how to do business with Wagner."
+"All the while, this corrupt scheme involving the Wagner Group and the military government has been supervised by Hemedti," says Ahmed Abdallah, a Sudanese human rights campaigner in exile in Germany.
+"It always felt like both men [Hemedti and Burhan] were never on the same page regarding how to do business with Wagner."

 Now, a new report suggests that Wagner has been supplying the RSF with missiles to support their fight against the Sudanese military.